LAST UPDATED: April 7, 2021

 Car Window Cleaner Pricing

-- $20-$25: You won’t (or shouldn’t) spend more than $15 for a single can/bottle of glass cleaner.
-For this price, you can purchase cases of your favorite glass cleaner and/or large quantities in concentrate.
+- $11 to $25: You won’t (or shouldn’t) spend more than $15 for a single can/bottle of glass cleaner.
+For this price, you can purchase larger quantities and refill sizes of your favorite glass cleaner.
 Some glass cleaning kits will fall into this price category as well and may include the glass cleaner itself, a wand, and perhaps some microfiber towels.

 Applying glass cleaner to your vehicle shouldn’t be the hard part.
 Choose a glass cleaner that goes on easy in whichever way you choose, whether it’s via a spray bottle, aerosol can, or glass wipe.
 Spray bottles tend to be easier to use, but you may find the spray nozzle on an aerosol can to be less demanding of your hand.
 Multiple spray patterns aid in quick application as well.